jamesrcutmore/FruitBowl/README.md

  **General User Goals**
  - I want to be able to see recipes without having to register an account.

-- I want to be able to search recipe with certain ingredients.

-- I want to search by specific categories, ie. detox, kids friendly, weight loss etc.

 - I want to be able to share my recipe with other people.